 Obviously, that is just a general guideline but in order to nail the business casual look, you have to adapt to your specific company culture.
 Also, your age is important and the older you are, the more formal your business casual outfit should be.

-1. Business Casual in Traditional White Collar Job – Law Firm, Accounting, Banks…
+Business Casual in Traditional White Collar Jobs: Law Firms, Banks, Accounting Firms

 If business casual attire is allowed in this kind of work environment it is the most formal of all business casual dress codes and it consists of the following items:

-If you wear a sport coat, opt for something subdued with a subtle pattern and avoid loud summery colors.
+If you wear a sports coat, opt for something subdued with a subtle pattern and avoid loud summery colors.

 In case you decide against neckwear, make sure that your undershirt is not visible.